CANDYlaboratory/candylab.github.io/_pages/about.md

 <br>

 <h1>News</h1><br>

+<strong>July 2026</strong><br>
+🦒🦒 Tracy has joined the lab as an undergraduate research assistant!
+She is a rising senior at UC Irvine, majoring in cognitive science and data science.

+<strong>June 2026</strong><br>
+🥳 Abigail has been admitted to the medical school at Sorbonne University in Paris!
+Congrats!

+🥳 Sara received a travel award from the OHBM satellite event organized by the molecular connectivity working group!
+Congrats!

+🎤 We are heading to Bordeaux for OHBM 2026!
+Sara will present her work on sleep cerebellar dynamics; Shirley will present her DMN physiology project; and Jingyuan will co-organize an educational course on functional PET and multi-modal fusion!

 <strong>May 2026</strong><br>
 🎤 We are heading to Cape Town for ISMRM 2026!
 Shirley will present her DMN Physiology project, and Emma will present her fMRI Cardiac Pulsations project!